feyil/Simple-Chess-AI-with-Minimax/README.md

 #### Setup

-* I like to use python virtualenvwrapper you look my repo to learn how to use it: https://github.com/feyil/Virtualenv-Virtualenvwrapper-Usage
+* I like to use python virtualenvwrapper you can look my repo to learn how to use it: https://github.com/feyil/Virtualenv-Virtualenvwrapper-Usage

 ```bash
 $ mkvirtualenv ai-chess -p python3